 Why should you care about the art in your game?
 You might think, that if the gameplay is great, people will play it anyway.
 There are a lot of examples out there that prove that point.

-Sadly there are even more games out there, that just disappear in the sheer endless avalanche of games flooding the game stores, the online gaming sites or the app stores.
-Games that might be great fun to play but we just don’t get to see them.
+Sadly there are even more games out there that show the opposite.
+They just disappear in the sheer endless avalanche of games flooding the game stores.
+They get lost on online gaming sites or in the app stores.
+Those games might be great fun to play.
+Yet, we just don’t get to see them.
 The reasons might be diverse but a common problem is an initial appeal to the player.
-This first impression rarely is done by gameplay, sound, story or visual effects but by simple art in form of icons and screenshots.
+This first impression rarely is done by gameplay, sound, story or visual effects but by the art of icons and screenshots.

-In the increasingly competitive market of computer games, even the indie segment these days stands out with excellent art.
-We can’t all be artists working for the big AAA studios like EA, Ubi or Blizzard and as a no one, no one expects that quality from your works, but with the right tools and a few simple tricks you can improve the quality of your art big time.
+The computer games market is becoming increasingly competitive.
+Even the indie segment these days stands out with excellent art.
+We can’t all be artists working for the big AAA studios like EA, Ubi or Blizzard.
+No one expects that quality from your works but you can improve the quality of your art.
+Ultimately, it’s about the right tools and a few simple tricks.
+This site will help you learn 2D gameart using vector tools.